 Required Installation Tools and Their Uses

-- Screwdrivers: For tightening screws and assembling components.
+- Screwdrivers: For tightening brackets, terminal screws, and small adjustment points.

-- Wire strippers and electrical tester: Essential for electric shutter wiring.
+- Wire strippers and electrical tester: Needed for safe, neat preparation of motor wiring.

 Fasteners, Anchors, and Consumables: Selecting the Right Ones